Basic Omelet with fresh herbs

 Beaten eggs

-By the way, Leo’s homeroom teacher, who raises hens for pets explained us that the color of the yolk is determined by the hens diet, not freshness.
-Hens that eat mostly green plants, yellow corn, alfalfa or any plant with xanthophylls pigment, will produce a darker yellow-orange yolk.
+A fun fact: did you know that the color of the yolk is determined by the hen’s diet, not freshness?
+I didn’t know that until Leo’s teacher, who provided us with those beautiful, fresh eggs, told us when we came to visit her on her farm.
+She said that hens that eat mostly green plants, yellow corn, alfalfa or any plant with xanthophylls pigment will produce a darker yellow-orange yolk.
 Hens that eat wheat or barley will produce pale yellow yolks; hens that are fed white cornmeal will produce almost colorless yolks.

 113014_7038

-I buy my eggs from Leo’s teacher or at Larchmont Farmers’ Market every Sunday.
+When I don’t buy eggs from Leo’s teacher, I buy them at Larchmont Farmers’ Market every Sunday.

 Fancy herb omelet